If you find this site useful please donate to help maintain it. No amount is too small.

-- Settlement Stage: There are two ways the lawsuit will be resolved.
+- Settlement Stage: Generally, there are two ways a lawsuit will be resolved.
 Either the parties settle, or the matter go to trial.
 The defendant should never negotiate in a position of weakness.
 Let the plaintiff make an offer.
 Defendant should always be ready to go to trial and prepare for appeal.
 The way to prepare for appeal is to make timely objections, obtain a ruling on the objections and always have a court reporter present at each hearing and trial.

 Foreclosure Defense Road Map For Judicial States

 1) You’re at least three months late on your mortgage payment.

 2) The servicer or “lender” sends you a Notice of Default

 3) Send a Qualified Written Request to the loan servicer.
 They have twenty days to acknowledge receipt of your request; then they have sixty days to provide the information demanded.